 Our advice would be to book before you travel.
 Gladiator School has become more popular as more people have discovered it (although it's still relatively unknown), and there is a limit to the number of sessions available.
 Leaving it until you are in Rome may well mean you're disappointed to find no spaces available.

-Click on this picture to go to the Gladiator School booking page.
+Click here to go to the Gladiator School booking page.

 Please note : We use Viator Tours as our partner because they are an extremely reputable company who provide out of the ordinary experiences for travellers.
 They guarantee that if you can find the same deal elsewhere, they wil refund the difference.